PalworldModding/Docs/docs/users/workshop/troubleshooting.md

 ## Crashing when loading a World

-This is where you should investiage your error message that the Crash Reporter is showing you.
+This is where you should investigate your error message that the Crash Reporter is showing you.

 I'll do separate sections here to make it easier to understand.